 People are our greatest asset, and we work to provide an environment of trust, respect, support, and accountability.
 We strive to develop a diverse and collegial team where differences are valued in a culture of openness and cooperation, and where each individual is empowered to contribute their own unique talents and realize their fullest professional potential.
-These values are embedded in a Diversity, Equity, and Inclusion strategy centred around commitment, measurement, and high-impact programming.
+These values are embedded in a Diversity and Inclusion strategy which is designed to result in a more engaged and positive work environment.